Nimblr/docs/ehr-integrations.md

 ## Example <!-- ========================================================== -->

-The following example demonstrates how an external event object is mapped to a Nimblr event object.
+The following example shows how an external event object is mapped to a Nimblr event object.
 The external object is in JSON format, and the system converts it into an internal object using the specified mapping rules.

 #### Request:
 ```curl